 Programmer, musician, and copyright attorney Damien Riehl, along with fellow musician/programmer Noah Rubin, sought to stop copyright lawsuits that they believe stifle the creative freedom of artists.

 Often in copyright cases for song melodies, if the artist being sued for infringement could have possibly had access to the music they're accused of copying—even if it was something they listened to once—they can be accused of "subconsciously" infringing on the original content.
 One of the most notorious examples of this is Tom Petty's claim that Sam Smith's “Stay With Me” sounded too close to Petty's “I Won’t Back Down."
-Smith eventually had to give Petty co-writing credits on his own chart-topping song, which entitled Petty to royalties.
+Smith eventually had to give Petty co-writing credits on their own chart-topping song, which entitled Petty to royalties.

 Defending a case like that in court can cost millions of dollars in legal fees, and the outcome is never assured.
 Riehl and Rubin hope that by releasing the melodies publicly, they'll prevent a lot of these cases from standing a chance in court.